Nishimura Yohachi

 Nishimuraya Yohachi (dates unknown) was one of the leading publishers of woodblock prints in late 18th-century Japan.
 He founded the Nishimuraya Yohachi publishing house, also known as Nishiyo (西与), which operated in Nihonbashi's Bakurochō Nichōme under the shop name Eijudō.
 The firm's exact dates are unclear, but many art historians date its activity to between c.
 1751 and 1860.

 According to Andreas Marks, Nishimuraya is "one of the most important publishers in the history of prints and may be the publisher with the biggest output over time," attributing his success to "engaging the best artists and providing a broad range of prints to satisfy the public's interest."
 One of the press' most significant products was Hokusai's famous Thirty-six Views of Mount Fuji, which appeared between c.
 1830 and 1833 and the first two volumes of his exquisite 100 Views of Mount Fuji ehon in 1834 and 1835.
-Nishimuraya Yohachi also published prints by Eishi, Kuniyasu, Toyokuni I and Kunisada.
+Nishimuraya Yohachi also published prints by Eishi, Kuniyasu, Toyokuni I and Kunisada, as well as Koryūsai's Hinagata wakana no hatsumoyo (1776–81), an ōban-format series of 140 prints considered the longest bijin-ga series ever produced.

 Nishimuraya is immortalized in the 1787 print Eijudō Hibino at Seventy-one by Utagawa Toyokuni I.